gbif/data-blog/.history/content/post/2026-01-21-rule-based-annotations/index.en_20260126133753.md

 We believe that is easier to mark areas as suspicious rather than trying to create uncontroversial native range maps.
 So we discourage users from using other annotations types unless absolutely necessary.

 > **All rules created by any user are publicly available for everyone to use for cleaning downloads or annotating records.** While only the rule creator can edit their rules, all users can benefit from the community's collective knowledge when filtering their data.
-See the **gbifrules R package** section below for how to use rules to clean GBIF downloads.

 Users can view and edit their rules by clicking on their username in the top right corner of the map page.